gyrdym/ml_linalg/README.md

 languages, and as Dart offers developers good instrumentarium, e.g. highly optimized virtual machine and rich out-of-the-box library, Dart-based implementation of vectors and matrices has to be quite performant.

-&nbsp;&nbsp;&nbsp;&nbsp;Among myriad of standard Dart tools there is SIMD data types.
+&nbsp;&nbsp;&nbsp;&nbsp;Among myriad of standard Dart tools there are SIMD data types.
 Namely support of SIMD computational architecture served as a source of inspiration for creating this library.

 ### What is SIMD?